trigosec/secure-product-model/website/content/governance/_index.md

                 </div>
                 <div class="card-body">
                     <h3 class="card-title">
-                        <a href="/governance/scopedefinition/data-flows-for-the-systems-in-scope/">Data flows for the systems in scope</a>
+                        <a href="/governance/scopedefinition/document-data-flows-for-the-systems-in-scope/">Document Data Flows for the Systems in Scope</a>
                     </h3>

                     <p class="card-description">Map and document how sensitive data flows through systems and processes to identify security requirements and control points.</p>

                 </div>
                 <div class="card-footer">
-                    <a href="/governance/scopedefinition/data-flows-for-the-systems-in-scope/" class="card-link">View Details →</a>
+                    <a href="/governance/scopedefinition/document-data-flows-for-the-systems-in-scope/" class="card-link">View Details →</a>
                 </div>
             </div>